Debbie Smith Career and Technical Education Academy High School

 Debbie Smith Career and Technical Education Academy High School will be built on the campus of the former Procter R. Hug High School.

-Several current buildings on the Procter Hug Campus will be utilized in the design, while others will be demolished and replaced.
+Several current buildings on the Procter Hug campus will be utilized in the design, while others will be demolished and replaced.
 In total, the campus will include 40 teaching stations, and spaces for each of the CTE Academies: Culinary Arts & Nutrition, Engineering & Robotics, Marketing, Medical Careers, Natural Resources & Animal Sciences, Skilled Trades, and Teaching & Training, as well as space for athletics.
-RiSE Academy for Adult Education and a new Board Room will also be moved to the location.
+RiSE Academy for Adult Education will also be moved to the location.

 Debbie Smith CTE Academy will join AACT as a sister school.
 Both schools will offer a comprehensive high school education that includes CTE programming.